 This IPOL article is related to a companion publication in the SIAM Journal on Imaging Sciences: A. Buades, B. Coll, J. Duran, C. Sbert.
 "A Nonlocal Variational Model for Pansharpening Image Fusion."
-SIAM Journal on Imaging Sciences, 7(2), pp. 761-796, 2014.
+SIAM Journal on Imaging Sciences, 2014. (to appear)